Vanilla Frosting Without Butter (or Cream Cheese)

 Instructions

 - A can of coconut milk or coconut cream will work.
 Refrigerate the can at least overnight.
-This causes the liquid and coconut solids to separate – we only use the thick solids from the can (too much liquid, and the frosting won't thicken).
-You will have extra in the can.
-You can double the recipe, or save it for smoothies!
+This causes the liquid and coconut solids to separate.
+We only use the thick solids from the can, and they must be thick.
+Too much liquid, and the frosting won't come together.
+If your can has been shaken, or the solids didn't separate after refrigerating, try a different can.
+You will have extra, which you can use to double the recipe or save for smoothies.

 - In a small saucepan, add the coconut solids, coconut oil, and 1 tablespoon of powdered sugar (this will help bind the cream and oil).
-Heat over medium-low heat and stir with a spatula until the mix is melted – this should only take about 1 minute.
+Heat over medium-low heat and stir with a spatula until the mix is melted – this should only take about 1 to 2 minutes.
 Do not boil.
-The mixture will resemble a creamy soup.5 tablespoons unsweetened canned coconut milk or cream, full fat, 5 tablespoons cold pressed refined coconut oil
+The mixture will resemble a creamy soup.5 tablespoons unsweetened canned coconut cream, full fat, 5 tablespoons cold pressed refined coconut oil

 - Transfer to a small mixing bowl and stir in the vanilla extract.
 Let cool to room temperature – about 10 to 15 minutes.
 You still want the mix to be liquid when you add the powdered sugar.
 Note – You can also refrigerate it for about 5 minutes to speed up the cool down.1 teaspoon vanilla extract